Originally written by Vanessa Pike-Russell

 A glass tank is preferred over plastic tanks, which will scratch and will not be able to hold the humidity within the ventilated lids.
 Plastic tanks are not large enough to provide the necessary space.
 A glass lid on a glass tank helps keep the temperature and humidity within hermit crab’s habitat, allowing for a slight gap for airflow.
 This airflow of fresh air into the humid environment will help to cut down on mould and bacteria, which can cause illness and even death among hermit crabs, often detected by a musty or ammonia odor.

 Substrate is what we call the material that lines the bottom of the tank, and creates the ‘beach’ within your crabitat.
 The most popular substrates being: sanitized beach sand; silica dust-free play sand mixed with coco fiber bedding sold in compressed bricks.
-You will need enough of a depth to cover your largest Land Hermit Crab.
-Small to medium hermit crabs should have 6 inches of substrate.
-Large hermit crabs should have 8-10 inches of substrate.
+You will need enough of a depth to cover your largest Land Hermit Crab to three times it’s height.
+A minimum of 6 inches is recommended.
 A jumbo hermit crab needs at least 12 inches of substrate.
 Deep, moist substrate is essential for successful molting.

 Under Tank Heater:

 An Under Tank Heater or U.T.H. is a heat pad made especially for small animals and reptiles.
-An U.T.H. is used to keep the hermit crabs warm by gently warming the air in the tank, in turn warming the sand.
+An U.T.H. is used to keep the hermit crabs warm by gently warming the objects in the tank.
 You may need a thermostat to regulate the warmth of the tank if the temperature rises above 82F.
 Despite the name the heat pad is not placed UNDER the tank for hermit crabs.
 The heat pad is placed on the back wall of the tank typically.